 For properties we move forward with after our initial models, we’ll conduct extensive due diligence and testing.
 The purpose is to confirm or adjust our assumptions to further calibrate the model.
 Some of the due diligence items are below:

-We only work with reputable and experienced operators.
+We only work with reputable and experienced operators (such as TriNut Farms or Farmland Opportunity).
 These groups have usually been around for a while and we have a large pool of potential operators we have worked with before from our institutional investing experiences.
 In some instances, this means we already have a solid partner lined up before we even make an offer on a property.
 In other cases, we’ll interview and compare across multiple managers considering factors such as fees, reputation, and proximity to the farm.

 Download our free Farmland Investment 101 White Paper to learn more about farmland as asset class